turingschool/front-end-curriculum/projects/module-2/whats-cookin-part-one.md

   - Each path is tested in its own it block.
 - Rather than using the production data, small sample data is stored in its own file and used for testing.
   - Sample data has been crafted to create the scenarios needed for thorough testing.
-  - For example: If you need to test a sad path of searching for recipes with a tag that no recipes match, you need test data that creates that scenario so you can test it.
+  - For example: If you need to test a sad path of searching for recipes with a tag that no recipes match, you need to create test data that simulates that scenario so you can test it.
 - `beforeEach` hook is used to DRY up test files
 - There are no failing/pending tests upon submission